PRC-Data-Challenge-2024/team_youthful_xerox/README.md

   ```bash
   python feature_extractor/feature_extractor_climb_takeoff.py
   ```
   Note: There are some parameters in this script that were setup intuitively and they can be different depending on the dataset (vertical_rate_threshold : Threshold for vertical rate min_duration_threshold_minutes : Minimum takeoff duration in minutes).
-We suggested these value after an extensive analysis of the Trajectory data.
+We suggested these values after an extensive analysis of the Trajectory data.
   ### Climb and takeoff feature overview
   Here’s a concise description of each feature:
   - **Altitude**: The height of the aircraft above sea level, which provides insights into the flight’s elevation profile.